joey11121/2024ML28_finalproject/README.md

 You will get all of the .png files and the label files, and you have to put each of them into the same folder.
 Each folder should contain a single image and its corresponding label file.
 Finally, remember to create a dataset folder and move all of the folders with image and the label file to the dataset folder.
-To access our example dataset, you can follow the link here https://drive.google.com/file/d/1RUyaMTYw3pbHBUAPmGhC7juB5oL9XsM0/view?usp=drive_link
+To access our example dataset, you can follow the link here https://drive.google.com/file/d/1RUyaMTYw3pbHBUAPmGhC7juB5oL9XsM0/view?usp=drive_link You can run the addnoise.py to add the noise on the image dataset.

 ## YOLO Model Training

 The `yolo_train` directory contains YOLO model implementation for staff detection.
 Below is the directory structure